wtmitchell/tradgames/README.md

 * #players - Returns the number of connected players.
 * #quit - Immediately terminates the game.
 This message is always broadcast to all clients.

+Any other command sent with a # prefix will be ignored and not sent on to the other clients.

 breakthrough
 ------------